TOAST-DOCS/WEB-Firewall/en/console-guide-managed.md

 > [Notes]
 > * A specialized engineer will contact the customer by phone regarding the 'Operational and Security Monitoring Services.'

-### Release
+### Cancel a Service

-- To release the service, contact Surveillance Center.
+- To cancel the service, contact Surveillance Center.

 ## How to Create and Configure